edmundgjj/edmundgjj.github.io/_portfolio/copywriting.md

   nav: "portfolio"
 ---

-I benefit from a wide range of professional writing experiences - from writing academic papers, curriculum design and framework documentation, developing capacity building training toolkits, writing business plans to copywriting for product and content marketing.

-A lot of these writing experiences involves a process more than simply writing.
-Rather, I have to:
+I had the privilege of writing across a vast range of experiences and settings.

+In the process, I found that writing is just one part of the equation.
+Rather, I also found myself needing to:
 * Conduct interview and gather data from subject matter expert
-* Research domain knowledge and 'demystify' expert knowledge
+* Research domain knowledge and find ways to explain expert knowledge to non-technical audiences
+* Create a process to organize knowledge and documentation to make it easier to access
+* Explore documentation tools to improve the process of collaborative writing
-* Drafting and editing so that content is user-friendly
+* Draft and edit multiple times so that the content is clear and concise
-* Representing concepts and processes with visual diagrams
+* Represent concepts and processes with visual diagrams

-* Adopt a minimalistic and simple writing style to make content easily
+Documentation Tools that I have experience with:
+* Jekyll + Github (XML)
+* Gitbook (XML)
+* Quip
+* Google Suite
+* Microsoft OneNote, Word
+* Intercom for Customer Knowledge Base
+* Adobe Creative Cloud & Sketch
+* Lucidcharts, Xmind

+For your reference, I would like to point you to these writing samples that required relatively similar aptitudes and disciplines to technical writing:
+* [Curriculum Design](/Curriculum) to provide training frameworks and instructions for trainers
+* [Press Release](/pr) to communicate key messages
+* [Research Paper](/research) to present research findings and methodology
+* [Position Paper](/position) where you have to pull together resources in a short amount of time and communicate your stance to audiences who have no domain expertise
+* [Landing Page Copywriting](https://www.verlocal.com/business) to highlight key value proposition of your product to grab attention and be attentive to styling for maximum visual persuasion
+* [Step-by-step Instruction](http://stories.verlocal.com/2017/01/23/adding-verlocal-calendar-facebook-business-page/) to guide users through a series of tasks to deploy a product feature

 <hr size="20">

+# A comprehensive list of writing samples

 # <a name="research"> Research & Policy Position Papers </a>

 * [Legalisation of Same Sex Marriage: The Role of Societal Attitudes and its Corresponding Factors](/research)
 * [Position Paper in support of Trade Adjust Policies for Apparel Industry in North Carolina](/policy)